-Experimental molecular therapy crosses blood-brain barrier to treat neurological diseaseFebruary 4th, 2013 in Medical research /
+Experimental molecular therapy crosses blood-brain barrier to treat neurological diseaseFebruary 4, 2013 in Medicine & Health / Medical research

 Researchers have overcome a major challenge to treating brain diseases by engineering an experimental molecular therapy that crosses the blood-brain barrier to reverse neurological lysosomal storage disease in mice.

 Posted online in PNAS Early Edition on Feb.
 4, the study was led by scientists at Cincinnati Children's Hospital Medical Center.

 "This study provides a non-invasive procedure that targets the blood-brain barrier and delivers large-molecule therapeutic agents to treat neurological lysosomal storage disorders," said Dao Pan, PhD, principal investigator on the study and researcher in the Cancer and Blood Diseases Institute at Cincinnati Children's.
 "Our findings will allow the development of drugs that can be tested for other brain diseases like Parkinson's and Alzheimer's."